haproxytech/kubernetes-ingress/documentation/README.md

   > :construction: this is only available from next version, currently available in dev build

   HTTP/1.1 is the default protocol for backend servers communication.
-Currently server-proto annotation supports only "h2" value (supporting fcgi is also planned) which forces the HTTP/2 on clear for backend servers.
+Currently, the `server-proto` annotation supports only "h2" as a value (supporting fcgi is also planned) which transmits HTTP/2 messages in the clear to the backend servers.
-  When SSL is enabled on the backend, server-proto is ignored and both http/1.1 and http/2 are advertised via ALPN.
+  However, when SSL is enabled on the backend, `server-proto` is ignored and both HTTP/1.1 and HTTP/2 are advertised via ALPN and transmitted as encrypted messages.

   Available on:  `service`  `configmap`  `ingress`